 But if you divorce (or your marriage is annulled) before those two years have passed and you want to continue to live in the U.S., filing this petition jointly with your spouse will be impossible.
 There is a possible solution, however.
 You can submit Form I-751 along with a request for a "waiver" of the requirement that it be filed jointly.
 The waivers most likely to be relevant to your case are based on:

-More information on these waivers can be found at: “What if Your U.S. Spouse Won't Sign the Joint Petition (I-751)?”
-Here, we'll focus on the divorce waiver.
+More information on all these waivers can be found at: What if Your U.S. Spouse Won't Sign the Joint Petition (I-751)?
+Here, we'll focus specifically on the divorce waiver.

-To see the types of evidence conditional residents have submitted to USCIS for this purpose, see “Submitting Evidence of Good Faith Marriage With Form I-751.”
+That means (as before) submitting not only the form, but various documents.
+To see the types of evidence conditional residents have submitted to USCIS for this purpose, see Submitting Documentary Evidence of Good Faith Marriage With Form I-751.

 You can file Form I-751 at any time if you have a final order of divorce or annulment.
 That's true even if your conditional green card is not close to its expiration date.
 But what happens if you haven't yet filed for divorce or your divorce is not yet final?

-For instructions on how to complete Form I-751, see “Filling Out USCIS Form I-751, Petition to Remove Conditions on Residence (Line by Line).”
+For instructions on how to complete Form I-751, see Filling Out USCIS Form I-751, Petition to Remove Conditions on Residence (Line by Line).
 In order to file a Form I-751 with a waiver based on divorce, you must submit your completed and signed petition along with the following:

 You also might want to submit a personal statement or other evidence regarding the circumstances of your divorce in order to prove that it was not your fault that the marriage ended.
 For example, you can provide evidence of: